cyberbotics/webots-doc/guide/object-traffic.md

 - 'Verdana'
 Alternatively it is possible to add other *.ttf files in the PROJECT\_HOME/fonts directory.

+### DirectionPanel Field Summary

+- `width`: Defines the width of the panel.

+- `height`: Defines the height of the panel.

+- `thickness`: Defines the thickness of the panel.

+- `backgroundColor`: Defines the background color of the panel.

+- `textColor`: Defines the color of the text displayed on the panel.

+- `textSize`: Defines the size of the text displayed on the panel.

+- `font`: Defines the font used by the text displayed on the panel.

+- `text`: Defines the text displayed on the panel.

+- `arrow`: Defines whether the panel should display an arraw.

+- `right`: Defines whether the pannel should draw text on the side pointing toward the right.

+- `left`: Defines whether the pannel should draw text on the side pointing toward the left.

 ## DivergentIndicator

 %figure "DivergentIndicator model in Webots."